neutmute/TimberMill/README.md

-TimberMill (It's where all the logs are sent!)
+TimberMill (Where all the logs are sent!)
 ==============================================
+Implementation of ILogReceiverServer to receive logs from the LogReceiverService target (http://nlog-project.org/wiki/LogReceiverService_target).
+Uses WCF BasicHttp binding.
-Server side implementation of LogReceiverService (http://nlog-project.org/wiki/LogReceiverService_target) Receives logs from a target over WCF and logs to a centralised database using Entity Framework Code First
+Saves logs to a centralised database using Entity Framework Code First.

 See the 'ConsoleAppTester' project in the solution for an example client binding.